Stringboom/tictactoe/README.md

 ## Intro

 A fully interactive tictactoe that demonstrates the power of React.
-Play the [demo](https://tictactoe.johanwestermann.co.za/)
+[Play the game here](https://tictactoe.johanwestermann.co.za/)

 ![img1](https://github.com/Stringboom/tictactoe/assets/38455240/ba83b022-9a52-431a-bb07-b832ba951a86)